ilaneshaw/BRC/README.md

-The birdRange, BRC and WBI_vegReclass modules were used to produce the input data for the usage example in the Piecewise Smoothing manuscript.

-• birdRange: determines which species BAM model rasters pass the selection criteria.

-• BRC: produces mean BAM model rasters from all available bootstrap replicate rasters for the study area.
+This module produces rasters of the mean, median and std dev of all available bootstrap replicate BAM V4 bird density rasters for a given study area.
+Example code to run the module can be found in BRC.Rmd

-• WBI_vegReclass: produces our chosen landscapeRasters.